 After the 9/11 attacks, the Transportation Safety Administration took the same position.

-A place (an open area or a building) for playing pétanque and boules.
-USA English: “bowling alley”; UK English: “bowling pitch”.
+An open area or a building specifically designed as a place for playing pétanque and boules.
+It is roughly equivalent to an American “bowling alley” or a British “bowling pitch”.
 See our discussion of Court, terrain, boulodrome.

 a shot that knocks away an opponent’s boule and leaves the shooter’s boule in the spot formerly occupied by the opponent’s boule.